China military threat is 'very real': Taiwan

-Taipei [China], September 19 (ANI): China has repeatedly threatened Taiwan with invasion and has adopted an aggressive policy to intimidate the self-governing island.
+Taipei [Taiwan], September 19 (ANI): China has repeatedly threatened Taiwan with invasion and has adopted an aggressive policy to intimidate the self-governing island.

 Taiwan foreign minister Joseph Wu recently highlighted that the military threat from China is "very real" and Taipei's preparation is also "very serious".